opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.markdown

 In most cases OpenCV Manager may be installed automatically from Google Play.
 For the case, when Google Play is not available, i.e. emulator, developer board, etc, you can install it manually using adb tool.
-See @ref manager_selection for details.
+See `Manager Selection` for details.

 There is a very base code snippet implementing the async initialization.
 It shows basic principles.
 See the "15-puzzle" OpenCV sample for details.